SuperDARN/DDWG/appendices/appendix_c.md

 `endpoints`.
 An endpoint can be a server in the cloud or your personal laptop or desktop.

 At SuperDARN Canada, we have access to the Globus endpoint on `cedar.computecanada.ca`, which has the Globus server software installed and acts as an endpoint.
+The Globus server software has hardware acceleration on `cedar`.
 We are able to share subdirectories of this storage with groups of users.
 In this way, we can customize the user's access to various data.
 Currently, we use this sharing ability with a group of users to allow read-only access to the main RAWACF and DAT file distribution.
 Alongside the main distribution, we expose the directory